nathan-chappell/advanced-programming-classwork/1/discussion.md

 * We should ask ourselves, *can we dig any deeper?* - let's check out how all this goes down in cpython
 * Hopefully we run into `__get__`

+## Exercise: JSON persistent python objects...
+* I wan't objects that persist themselves when the interpreter exits...
+* Idea: intercept attribute get/set to look at a file (e.g. `./.data.json`)

 ## Bonus!
 You guys can help me figure something out...

 * how does accessing a method work?
 We can read the docs, but it doesn't say anything about `__get__`